sbcguard/mdEditor/README.md

 # Simple Markdown Editor

 mdEditor is a Markdown editor built using JSX elements and works with native html features.<br/>
 Currently using 'document.execCommand' for executing formatting commands.
-This will be replaced in the next major release to since execCommand is deprecated.
+This will be replaced in the next major release due to since execCommand is deprecated.

 ## Table of Contents